wp-plugins/redirection-reporting/readme.txt

 of data which is reported on as reports are run against the archive table and the normal table at the same time.

+= After upgrading to v3.0 the reports don't work. =

+On some systems the additional database objects which are needed are not being created.
+In order to fix this, deactivate the plugin and reactivate it, or simply go to the settings page and click the "Save Settings" button.
+We're working on making that a smoother upgrade.

 == Screenshots ==

 1. Normal URL report